ngandrass/moodle-quiz_archiver/README.md

 ### Known Pitfalls

+- **Job timeout prior to configured value**
+  - Be aware that there is a configurable job timeout within the Moodle plugin settings (`quiz_archiver | job_timeout_min`) as well as one within the quiz archive worker service (`QUIZ_ARCHIVER_REQUEST_TIMEOUT_SEC`).
+Since the shortest timeout always takes precedence, make sure to adjust both settings as required.
 - **Access to (some) webservice functions fails**
   - Ensure that webservices and the REST protocol are enabled globally.
   - Ensure that all required webservice functions are enabled for the